Is There Somewhere In the U.S. Without a Speed Limit?

 So if the train won’t be happening any time soon, maybe a no-speed-limit lane can help.
-If more cars can shred traffic running a cool buck 20 (120 mph) that may ease the traffic around major city centers like L.A., San Diego, and San Francisco.
+If more cars can shred traffic running a cool buck 20 (120 mph), that may ease the traffic around major city centers like L.A., San Diego, and San Francisco.
 Not much news has come out since last year on the subject.
 It feels unlikely, but then again, California has been known to blaze a trail on deregulation.

-Not so Long ago, the highways of the west still ran wild in their natural habitat
+Not so Long ago, the highways of the West still ran wild in their natural habitat

 This law would make it so that every state had to enforce a maximum speed limit of 55 mph or risk losing all federal funding to maintain the roads.
-Get this, the fine you would get for speeding read, “an unnecessary waste of a natural resource,” and would cost the recipient five dollars.
+Get this: the fine you would get for speeding read, “an unnecessary waste of a natural resource,” and would cost the recipient five dollars.
 Leave it to Montana to see the federal government’s regulations and raise them a big “hell no.”

 The speed-limit fight goes on

 By 1987, Congress finally allows states to raise the speed limit to 65 mph on rural interstates.
-Like any good Arkansawyer would do, Bill Clinton signs the National Highway System Designation Act, repealing Nixion’s wack speed-limit law.
-Without fear of losing road funding, Montana quickly returns to form and reinstates the original law that says, “drivers shall operate vehicles at a rate of speed no greater than is reasonable and prudent.”
+As any good Arkansawyer would do, Bill Clinton signs the National Highway System Designation Act, repealing Nixion’s speed-limit law.
+Without fear of losing road funding, Montana quickly returns to form and reinstates the original law that says, “Drivers shall operate vehicles at a rate of speed no greater than is reasonable and prudent.”
 That law, in all its vagueness, was never going to last – and last, it didn’t.

 Thanks a lot, Richard Stanko